Neufund/ico-transparency-monitor/README.md

     this ABI is generated from the smart-contract source code and can be found in some cases in [etherscan](https://etherscan.io/)

 2 - Configure [config.js](https://github.com/Neufund/ico-transparency-monitor/blob/master/src/config.js)
   and add the required information from the smart contract manually.
-Because there is almost no standard in ICOs and it is impossible to generate data based on a static set of variables, this will require some JavaScript modifications to handle promises.

-  The more information added, the higher the transparency grade can be.  <br/>
+This will require some JavaScript modifications.

   ### Example
   An example of a smart contract configuration

     '#ADDRES-OF-CONTRACT': {